pohzipohzi/piper/README.md

 ```

-Behind the scenes, `piper` stores the input in a buffer, then pipes the stored input into the output command on receiving an additional line.
+Behind the scenes, `piper` stores the input temporarily in a buffer until it receives a blank line (`\r?\n`), following which it creates and starts a new command, pipes all input from the buffer to the command and redirects all standard output from the command to stdout.
 In our example with `wc`, we should see the following output:

 ```
 INPUT